 Fortunately, we are able to make your care more affordable through insurance or by creating a customized payment plan.
 We do accept insurance and will check with your insurance company to see how it will contribute to the care you receive in our office.
 This may reduce your out-of-pocket expenses.

 Do you take insurance?

-Yes, we do take insurance.
-On your first visit we will ask to make a copy of your insurance card.
-We will check with your insurance company and see how it will contribute to the care you receive in our office.
+Yes, we accept insurance.
+On your first visit, we will ask to make a copy of your insurance card.
+We will check with your insurance company and see how they contribute to covering your chiropractic care.

-Many of our practice members do not have insurance that contributes to Chiropractic care.
-You will find our rates are affordable for you to receive the recommended care plan our Doctors create for you.
+No Insurance?
+No Problem.
+Some insurances don’t contribute to chiropractic care.
+You will find our rates are affordable, and you can receive the recommended care plan our experienced Columbus Chiropractors create for you.

 Do you take Medicare or Medicaid?

 Yes.
 We do accept Medicare and Medicaid.